pawan2014/microrofile-quarkus/README.md

 You can then execute your binary: `./target/wbsproject-1.0.0-SNAPSHOT-runner`

-If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide .
+If you want to learn more about building native executables, please consult https://quarkus.io/guides/building-native-image-guide . cgange